adedamola26/data-pipeline-4-online-retail/README.md

     unzip = True
     )
 ```
-`KaggleApi` was locally imported because of [the way Airflow designed the scheduler](#references).
+`KaggleApi` was locally imported to [reduce the DAG's loading time](#references).

 #### preprocess_date_field

-The [task for loading the CSV from GCS to BigQuery](#gcs_to_bigquery) was failing because it had trouble parsing the _InvoiceDate_ column.
+The [task for loading the CSV from GCS to BigQuery](#gcs_to_bigquery) kept returning an error that concerned a problem with parsing the _InvoiceDate_ column.
-For this reason, I created this `PythonOperator` task that casts the column into a string while preserving the `datetime` of the invoice line.
+For this reason, I created this `PythonOperator` task that converts the column's datatype into a string while preserving the `datetime` of the invoice line.
 This made the loading process into BigQuery successful.

 Also, 43 invoices contain invoice lines with different timestamps.
-This is may be due to the way the company's system processes each invoice (probably line-by-line) since the difference in the timestamps for all 43 invoices is just one minute.
+This may be due to the way the company's system processes each invoice (one line at a time) since the difference in the timestamps for all 43 invoices is just one minute.

-_Here's a snippet of a `groupby` function call on `InvoiceDaate` and `InvoiceNo`_
+_Here's a snippet of a `groupby` function call on `InvoiceDate` and `InvoiceNo`_

 ![Group-by datetime and invoiceno](figures/invoicedate-timestamp-min-diff.png)

-Because of this, processing [`dim_invoices`](include/dbt/models/transform/dim_product.sql) results in non-unique `invoice_key` surrogate keys.
+Because of this, processing [_dim_invoices_](include/dbt/models/transform/dim_product.sql) results in non-unique _invoice_key_ surrogate keys.

-To ensure unique surrogate keys in the invoice dimension, we'll set the `InvoiceDate` for each line to be the maximum datetime within that specific invoice (Here's [an alternative](#a---alternative-to-achieve-unique-invoice_key)).
+To ensure unique surrogate keys in the invoice dimension, we'll set the _InvoiceDate_ for each line to be the maximum datetime within that specific invoice (Here's [an alternative](#a---alternative-to-achieve-unique-invoice_key)).

 Here's the callable that implements this task